clux/probes.hugo/content/post/2022-04-12-baldurs-roll.md

 It's a pretty dumb design idea to port the rolling mechanics from `d&d` into the game.
 In a normal campaign you'd get one chance rolling, but here, there's no downside to keeping going; encouraging excessive time investment (the irony in writing a blog post on this is not lost on me).
 They should have gone for something like [5e point buy](https://chicken-dinner.com/5e/5e-point-buy.html).

-Still, **suppose** you want to **automate rolling** (or want to think about combinatorics, multinomials, and weird `X` tools), then you can use this post.
-You can also figure out **how long it's expected to take** to roll high.
+Still, **suppose** you want learn how to automate this, or you just want to think about combinatorics, multinomials, and weird `X` tools for a while, then this is the right place.
+You will also figure out **how long it's expected to take** to roll high.

-> HINT: ..it's less time than it took to write this blogpost - but less mindnumbing.
+> HINT: ..it's less time than it took to write this blogpost

 ## Disclaimer